The sonority() function accepts vectors of notes, usually

 Defaults to

-.Must be a singleton
+TRUE.Must be a singleton

-value: an on/off switch.This argument only has an effect if
+logicalvalue: an on/off switch.This argument only has an effect if

-inPlace = TRUE
+inPlace = TRUE.

 Details

-, the notes are interpreted
+If inversions = TRUE, the notes are interpreted

 in the chordal inversion that is most compact (triad like)